manuskj/react-movie-app/README.md

-Project to display movie titles.
+Project to show movie titles.